Diablo Valley College to UCSD

 Frequently Asked Questions

-What GPA do I need to transfer from Diablo Valley College to UC San Diego for Biology?
+How competitive is it to transfer from Diablo Valley College to UCSD for Biology?

 Does Diablo Valley College have a TAG agreement with UC San Diego?

-What courses do I need to take at DVC to prepare for a Biology major at UCSD?
+What courses do I need to take at Diablo Valley College to transfer into UCSD Biology?

 Explore More